-His guitar playing straddles tradition and the development of a personal language that includes extended playing techniques and the preparation of the acoustic guitar.
+His guitar playing straddles tradition and the development of a personal language that includes extended playing techniques, performance and the preparation of the acoustic guitar.
 In a logical continuation he also extends the instrument via computer technology and he’s the first classical guitarist who connected the instrument in realtime-live processing to the computer.
 The acoustc guitar is modified in a way that blurs the delineation between acoustic preparation and electronic variance.

 In his works the instrumental material is altered in realtime using preparations, laptops, MAX/MSP, percussion instruments, a 16 channel sampler-sequencer, synthesizers and a vibraphone, the further development of this setup is his self-constructed amplified stringboard.